gidsey/project_05/README.md

 To run the app, launch 'app.py' in the shell and access the site at http://127.0.0.1:5000/ in your browser.

-Please note that Debug mode is enabled.

 Please note the following
+* Debug mode is enabled.
 * Anonymous users can view all entries.
 * Users need to be logged in order to post a new entry.
 * Testing credentials are listed below, alternatively new accounts can be created by following the 'Sign up' link.